smkent/monoscad/rugged-box/README.md

 Print the box top and bottom parts on their outer faces.
 Latches print on their side.
 No supports are needed.

+I have printed boxes from both PLA and PETG.

+Recommended print settings:

+* 3 perimeters (instead of the usual default of 2)
+* 30% infill
+* For the latches, a brim may be helpful for bed adhesion

 ![Slicer screenshot](images/readme/slicer-screenshot.png)

-## Make your own custom boxes
+## Design your own custom boxes

-Make your own custom boxes using `rugged-box-library.scad`!
+Design your own custom boxes using `rugged-box-library.scad`!
 Try one of these tutorials for inspiration.

 | [Tutorial: **Rugged box with dividers**](tutorials/box-with-dividers.md) | [Tutorial: **Rugged box with cutouts**](tutorials/box-with-cutouts.md) |